Using Medical Marijuana with Blood Thinners

 Posted by Marijuana Doctors on 12/15/2017 in Ailments and Conditions

 Updated on January 14, 2019.
-Medical content reviewed by Dr. Richard Koffler, MD, Board Certified Physiatrist
+Medical content reviewed by Dr. Joseph Rosado, MD, M.B.A, Chief Medical Officer

 The use of cannabis for medicinal purposes is now legal in many states throughout the U.S. This is excellent news for patients struggling with several debilitating disorders that medical marijuana can effectively treat.
 However, this does raise more questions about the effect it might have on certain conditions, especially those that require patients to take other medications, as well.